icgc-dcc/ega_script/README.md

 * Job repositories which are tracking ega-file-transfer-to-collab job status(e.g., http://142.1.177.124/jt-hub/ega-file-transfer-to-collab-jtracker)

 ### Prerequisites
 Before you can run the tool, you need to configure the tool.
 The configuration file locates `ega_script/conf/conf.yaml`.
-You may need to change the following two places accordingly.
+You may need to change the following two `base_path` for `ega_audit` and `ega_job` respectively.
 ```
 ega_audit_base_path: "../ega-file-transfer"
 ega_job_base_path: ".."